Yellowknife Homeschool: YK1, Community Groups, and Getting Started

 Inuvik (BDDEC — Beaufort-Delta): Families in Inuvik register with the Beaufort-Delta Divisional Education Council.
 The BDDEC is notable for its Home School Blended program — a model that allows students to study some subjects at home while attending school for others.
 If you're in the Inuvik region and want more flexibility than full home education or more than full school enrollment, ask specifically about this option when you contact BDDEC.

 The Inuvik area includes communities like Tuktoyaktuk, Aklavik, and Fort McPherson.
-Families in those communities face the additional complexity of distance from any administrative centre — remote registration and assessment via video is increasingly standard.
+Families in those communities face the additional complexity of distance from any administrative centre — ask BDDEC how it handles remote registration and assessment, including whether email, phone, or video is accepted.

 Hay River (SSDEC — South Slave): Hay River families register with the South Slave Divisional Education Council.
 The South Slave region also includes Fort Smith, Enterprise, Fort Resolution, and Kakisa.
-The SSDEC follows the standard NWT home education framework — September 30 registration deadline, bi-annual portfolio assessment.
+The SSDEC follows the standard NWT home education framework; confirm its current registration date and bi-annual assessment arrangements directly.

 Very remote communities: Some NWT communities don't have local high schools.
 The alternative for a teenager in one of these communities is typically to relocate to Yellowknife for secondary school — a significant disruption that many families want to avoid.
 Home education for high school students in these communities is a realistic option that the NWT framework accommodates, though it puts more responsibility on the parent for organizing curriculum and assessment logistics.